Huawei P20 Pro in review: The camera leader goes independent

 In addition, the camera is equipped with artificial intelligence, which automatically recognizes and optimizes motifs in front of the lens.
 If you point the camera in the direction of the sky, a text with “blue sky” appears on the camera screen and colors the sky slightly.
 Exactly the same thing happens when you point your smartphone towards landscapes or green meadows.
 If you don't want this strong color, you can switch off the AI by clicking on the X.

-Three months - enough time, almost every lighting situation with the P20 Pro record.
-Which mode I used is always noted in the following pictures.
-In the evening I snapped some shots with the "Night" mode.
+Three months - enough time to capture almost every lighting situation with the P20 Pro.
+The mode I used is always noted in the following images.
+In the evening I took some pictures using the "night" mode.
 Here you hold your smartphone still for a few seconds and the camera captures as much light as possible.
-The whole thing works, unlike with SLR cameras, even without a tripod.
-By the way, all the following pictures are original and unedited.
+Unlike with SLR cameras, the whole thing even works without a tripod.
+Incidentally, all of the following images are original and unedited.

-Selfie fans have also been thought of: with a front camera with a resolution of 24 megapixels, they are also adequately supplied.
-In addition to some gimmicks like beauty mode and different exposure scenes, you can take really detailed selfies.
-In addition, the P20 Pro Record videos in 4K resolution at up to 30fps.
-In addition, there is also a super slomo mode - in which you can record up to 0,3fps for 960 seconds.
-Sounds practical, but in everyday life it is relatively difficult to pull the trigger at exactly the right moment.
-You can find such a test video here or a little further down.
+Selfie fans have also been thought of: With a front camera with a resolution of 24 megapixels, they are also well catered for.
+In addition to a few gimmicks such as beauty mode and various exposure scenes, you can take really detailed selfies.
+The P20 Pro can also record videos in 4K resolution at up to 30fps.
+There is also a super slo-mo mode - with this you can record up to 0,3fps for 960 seconds.
+Sounds practical, but in everyday life it is relatively difficult to press the shutter button at exactly the right moment.
+You can find such a test video here. here or a little further down.

 Huawei P20 Pro: 960fps test video